 The cosmetic effect.

-Since the replacement dell mouse cable lacks the cool stopper plastics there is going to be some minor cosmetic effects to your Mouse.
-However, do not worry about the lack of the stopper since it’s wired inside in such a way where it would be near impossible to unplug it from the circuit board in the event you use your Razer Deathadder mouse like a morning star.
+Since the replacement dell mouse cable lacks the cool stopper plastics (known as a Strain Relief Cord or a Boot Wire Sleeve.)
+There is going to be some minor cosmetic effects to your Mouse.
+However, do not worry about the lack of the Strain Relief cord since it’s wired inside in such a way where it would be near impossible to unplug it from the circuit board in the event you use your Razer Deathadder mouse like a morning star.

 Well, with the cable replaced from a one dollar dell mouse both of the Razer Deathadder mice are back up and running once again. and will probably keep going like a tank now that the crappy cel-phone charging braided cable has been replaced with something that can be rolled up and packed away for travel and use.
 Sure, it’s not pretty or gold plated.
 But it’s functional.
 Because like Razer.
 I used to be a gamer too.
 I prefer to have my hardware functional over it looking pretty.
 I think a lot of people feel the same way.